 This research answers the question of whether the association between CSR, JPI, QWL and EP is applicable.
 One of the limitation of this study is on the size of the total sample, which only comes from large public listed companies in the controversial industry in Indonesia.
 Hence, result from this research does not reflect all companies in Indonesia.
-As a consequence, different result may be obtained when different sample of companies in other industries or small companies is used.
+As a consequence, diffe of the result may be obtained when different sample of companies in other industries or small companies is used.
 To further strengthen and generalize the research results, future studies must focus on replicating the work for other organizations across different industries.
-Multiple organizations of different organization characteristics (size, leverage, etc.) within the same industry could be analyzed further to see if the characteristics make any difference in the results.
-This will help in extending the research model proposed in the present work, to a broader context and further add to the existing body of knowledge on CSR and Employee Performance.
+Multiple organizations of different organization of aracteristics (size, leverage, etc.) within the same industry could be analyzed of the to see if the characteristics make any difference in the results.
+This will help in extending the research model proposed in the present work, to a broader context and further add to the existing body of knowledge on CSR and of phologous Performance.
 Moreover, people's perceptions on the variables used in this study may change.
-Second, this study recommends that future research examine the proposed research model with different generation that can have different perceptions regarding corporate social responsibility.
-Third, future studies can extend the research model by adding other relevant variables, such as Quality of Life (QoL).
+Second, this study recommends that future research examine the propose of seearch model with different generation that can have different perceptions regarding corporate social responsibility.
+Third, future studies can extend the research model by adding other relevant variables, such a quality of Life (QoL).
 Model used by Kim et al (2018) showed that the QWL influence overall Quality of Life (QoL).
 Such a research study will give us an opportunity to explore the mediator that influence the employee performance.